tildehacker/multimedia-keys-daemon/README.md

 A gnome-settings-daemon alternative for handling multimedia keys events for standalone window managers.

 ## Motivation
 This is the solution for multimedia keys in i3wm: https://faq.i3wm.org/question/3747/enabling-multimedia-keys.1.html.
-A new process is spawning everytime you press a multimedia keys.
+A new process is spawning everytime you press a multimedia key.
 This solution aims to have only one daemon process to handle all multimedia keys events.

 ## Installation
 This script is still a work in progress.
 This is a quick guide on how to get this script working on your machine.
 This should work on any Debian based Linux distro.